pchtsp/ROADEF2018/python/README.md

     source venv/bin/activate
     python3 scripts/exec.py --case-name A1 --path-root /PATH/TO/PROJECT/ROADEF2018/ --path-results /PATH/TO/PROJECT/ROADEF2018/python/results/ --results-dir test_experiment1 --time-limit 10

+An alternative way to use it, the challenge standard, is the following:

+    cd ROADEF2018/python
+    mkdir results
+    source venv/bin/activate
+    python3 scripts/exec.py -p INSTANCES_LOCATION/A1 -o PATH_TO_SOLUTIONS/A1_solution.csv -t 60

 This will solve the case A1 for 10 seconds and store the result and the log in the following directory: `/PATH/TO/PROJECT/ROADEF2018/python/results/test_experiment1/`.
 It's important to add the `/` at the end of the arguments!

 ## Configuring the application